A Novel M-Estimator for Robust PCA: Subspace Recovery in Practice

 \subsection{Subspace Recovery with Knowledge of $d$}

 Knowledge of the intrinsic dimension $d$ can help improve the performance of GMS or suggest completely new variants (especially as GMS always finds a subspace containing the underlying subspace).
-For example, knowledge of $d$ can be used to carefully estimate the parameter $\lambda$ of~\eqref{eq:regu}, e.g., by finding $\lambda$ yielding exactly a $d$-dimensional subspace via a bisection procedure.
+For example, knowledge of $d$ can be used to carefully estimate the parameter $\lambda$ of~\eqref{eq:regu}, for example, by finding $\lambda$ yielding exactly a $d$-dimensional subspace via a bisection procedure.

 \citet{LMTZ2012} modified the strategy described in here by requiring an additional constraint on the maximal eigenvalue of $\bQ$ in \eqref{eq:mestimator_function}: $\lambda_{\max}(\bQ)\leq \frac{1}{D-d}$ (where $\lambda_{\max}(\bQ)$ is the largest eigenvalue of $\bQ$).
-This approach has theoretical guarantees, but it comes with the price of additional SVD decomposition in each iteration, which makes the algorithm slightly more expensive.
+This approach has theoretical guarantees, but it comes with the price of additional SVD in each iteration, which makes the algorithm slightly more expensive.
 Besides, in practice (i.e., noisy setting) this approach requires tuning the upper bound on $\lambda_{\max}(\bQ)$.
 Indeed, the solution $\bQ'$ to their minimization problem (with $\lambda_{\max}(\bQ') \leq 1/(D-d)$ and $\tr(\bQ')=1$) satisfies that $\dim(\ker(\bQ')$ is at most $d$ and equals $d$ when $\bQ'$ is a scaled projector operator.
 They proved that $\dim(\ker(\bQ') = d$ for the setting of pure inliers (lying exactly on a subspace) under some conditions avoiding the three types of enemies.
 However, in practice (especially in noisy cases) the actual subspace often has dimension smaller than $d$ and thus the bound on $\lambda_{\max}(\bQ)$ has to be tuned as an additional parameter.
 In some cases, one may take $\lambda_{\max}(\bQ)>\frac{1}{D-d}$ and find the subspace according to the bottom $d$ eigenvectors.
 In other cases, a bisection method on the bound of $\lambda_{\max}(\bQ)$ provide more accurate results (see related discussion in \citet[\S6.1.6]{LMTZ2012}).